 Our Leadership Team

-Our leadership team currently consists of our Elders and Deacons, home and small group leaders and other various ministry group leaders.
+In addition to the Senior Pastor, our leadership team consists of our Elders and Deacons, home and small group leaders and other various ministry group leaders.

 What We Believe - Doctrinal Statement